LetsDrinkSomeTea/data-viewer.nvim/README.md

   columnColorEnable = true,
   columnColorRoulette = { -- Highlight groups for alternating columns
     "DataViewerColumn1",
     "DataViewerColumn2",
     "DataViewerColumn3",
   },
   delimiterHighlight = "DataViewerDelimiter", -- Highlight group for borders and delimiters focusTableHighlight = "DataViewerFocusTable", -- Highlight group for active table name view = {
-    float = true, -- False will open in current window width = 0.8, -- Less than 1 means ratio to screen width, valid when float = true height = 0.8, -- Less than 1 means ratio to screen height, valid when float = true zindex = 50, -- Valid when float = true
+    float = false, -- True will open in a floating window width = 0.8, -- Less than 1 means ratio to screen width, valid when float = true height = 0.8, -- Less than 1 means ratio to screen height, valid when float = true zindex = 50, -- Valid when float = true